Loss of rent FAQs for landlord insurance

 Do I have to include loss of rent and landlord contents cover with initio?

 Yes.
-Loss of rent and landlord contents are standard features of initio’s landlord insurance, and they can’t be removed from the policy.
+Loss of rent and landlord contents are standard features of initio’s landlord insurance, and they can’t be reduced or removed from the policy.
 Every policy includes at least $20,000 loss of rent cover (with the option to increase this limit) and $20,000 landlord contents cover.
-The landlord contents cover is a built-in minimum and can’t be reduced below this amount.
 These benefits are included to protect you against some of the most common risks landlords face.
 Read the policy wordings here.

 Ready to protect your rental property?
 Get a quote in seconds and cover in minutes